-CADD-133 - Using Autodesk Inventor
+CADD-133 - Using Autodesk Inventor Units: 2

 Inventor is a feature-based, solid modeling tool intended for people who want to create and develop mechanical designs in a 3-D environment.
-This course is an computer- aided drafting and design (CADD) course wherein the students will learn the fundamentals of Autodesk Inventor software.
+This course is a computer-aided drafting and design (CADD) course wherein the students will learn the fundamentals of Autodesk Inventor software.